 First published February 6 2014, 3:45 AM

-David Arnott is a multimedia producer for NBC News.
+David Arnott is a multimedia producer in NBC News' international bureau in London.
 He started this role in January of 2011.
-Arnott is responsible for all the media requirements of the London bureau.
-Arnott reports to James Collins, director of photography.
+He reports to James Collins, director of photography.

 ...
 Expand Bio

 Arnott joined NBC News from Panos Pictures, where he was editor.
 In that role, he was responsible for editing and marketing the work of a roster of international photojournalists.
 Prior to his work there, Arnott studied film, video and photography at the University of Westminster.